Planning your surf trip to Krui South Sumatra

 - During peak season 1 quality swell hits the coast approx every 11 days lasting 4 to 5 days.

-swell and wind direction.
+swell direction.

 ☑ Recommended min stay: 4 weeks.